EasyRenter/apiMangopay/README.md

 List of Mangopay API Call in PHP / Curl

-When i have develop my Mangopay custom payment module for my website, it took me some time to figure how it work.
-In fact, the Mangopay documentation is straightforward, in english and there is not much example on internet.
+Reason of this share: When i have develop my Mangopay custom payment module, it took me some time to figure how it work.
+In fact, the Mangopay documentation is straightforward, in english (which isn't not my native langage) and there were not much example on internet.
 Therefore i decide to share my code.
-I hope it will help.
-Do not hesitate to improve it.
+I hope it will help others.
+And do not hesitate to propose improvements ;)

-For information, the original code have been made for a magento 1.9 module.
-So I have adapted it so that it can work with any classic php application.
+Futher informations: the original code have been made for a magento 1.9.
+So my code isn't fully adapted for classic php application and there may still be calls or functions specifics to the CMS.